 Once your seeds have been planted, be sure to fertilize them throughout the growing season.
 The popcorn is ready to harvest when the husks begin to turn brown around the cob.
 Each ear of corn should be harvested and then dried for several weeks.
 Remove the dry kernels from the cob and store them in an airtight container in the refrigerator until you are ready for a snack.

 Popcorn is surprisingly easy to make from scratch.
 And, homemade, fresh popcorn is the absolute best.
 Not only does it taste great, but it is also fun to make.

 If you are making popcorn on the stovetop, you will need some kind of neutral cooking oil like olive oil, vegetable oil, or coconut oil.
 Air popper popcorn machines don't require any oil, making it the healthiest way to make popcorn.
 Once your oil is hot or your air popper is warmed up, you add in the kernels and then wait for the first kernels to start popping.
 You will know when the popcorn is finished when the sound of the pops slows to be 2-3 seconds apart.

 Once the popcorn has popped, let it cool for a few minutes then add your favorite seasoning and enjoy.
 It is as easy as that.

 Get More Popcorn Tips & Tricks with Popsmith

 Popcorn has a rich history and is such a classic, unique snack.
 Not only can you make your own popcorn at home in just minutes, but you can even try to grow it yourself.
 If you do plant your own popcorn plants, please tell us all about it.
 We love talking and learning about popcorn which is why we at Popsmith are always bringing you new articles about popcorn.

-You can find lots of great popcorn tips and tricks on our blog that will make your favorite snack even more exciting.
+You can find lots of great popcorn recipes, snacking ideas, and educational articles our blog that will make your favorite snack even more exciting.
 Be sure to check back often to see what we are popping up in the Popsmith kitchen.
 Happy snacking.